Playing games for a living is the dream, but is it a realistic dream?

 Think of some known bugs and glitches in games.
 Now, there will always be junk games out there that seem like the dev team gave up a quarter of the way through development.

 We aren’t talking about those.
 Think instead of some of the bugs and glitches in better-made games.
 In the original Halo, there’s a glitch on one level where you can throw a grenade and stay seated in a pelican.

 In order to complete the level, you need to get out of that pelican.
 The developers didn’t expect players to start chucking ‘nades before they were off the transport!

 There are unlimited item glitches and level-breaking glitches throughout all kinds of games.
 These are the result of players interacting with the game outside of the way developers expected.

 Video Game Quality Assurance testers are tasked with finding as many of these bugs as they can.

 How Long Does It Take to Test a Game?

-To root out every single bug, testers need to test literally every combination.
+To root out every single bug, quality assurance testers need to test literally every combination.
 In a fighting game, this means every single character needs to face every other character, on every single level.

 If you have a fighting game with 12 characters, and each character has to fight every other character, you’re talking about 144 matches.